timnew/timnew.github.com/source/_posts/2014-08-14-atom-editor.md

 Since `Atom` is still in the eary stage, there are a number of flaws and issues in it.
 Besides these bugs, the biggest problem of `Atom` is performance.
 Loading a several MB text file or thousands pages document will kill the editor in no time. <ins>(`Atom` blocks user to load file larger than `2MB`.)</ins>

 But still, these issues won't block me from loving it.
-As a `node.js` and `Ruby` developer, it is an awesome companion to my work. {% emoji heart %}
+As a `node.js` and `Ruby` developer, it is an awesome companion to my work. ❤️

 [Atom]: https://atom.io/
 [Sublime]: http://www.sublimetext.com/